W. W. Grainger: History

-The company was founded as a supplier for businesses by William Wallace Grainger in 1927 in Chicago, Illinois, and incorporated as W. W. Grainger, Inc., in 1928.
+The company was founded as a supplier for businesses by William Wallace Grainger (1895 - 1982) in 1927 in Chicago, Illinois, and incorporated as W. W. Grainger, Inc., in 1928.
 Sales in the early days were generated primarily through mail order via post cards and a catalog.
-The MotorBook, as the catalog was originally called, was the basis for today's Grainger catalog.
-Grainger headquarters are now located in Lake Forest, Illinois.
+The MotorBook, as the catalog was originally called, was the basis for the modern Grainger catalog.
+Grainger headquarters are located in Lake Forest, Illinois.
 By 1936, Grainger had established 15 branches to improve customer service.
-The company was passed down to David William Grainger, the son of W.W.
+The company was passed down to David William Grainger (1927 - 2025), the son of W.W.
 Grainger.
 David Grainger attended Phillips Exeter Academy.
+When William Grainger retired in 1968, Edward Schmidt, who had been Executive Vice President since 1953, became President and CEO with David Grainger as Chairman; David Grainger became CEO when Schmidt retired in 1974.
+[Chicago Tribume, December 27, 1968 ("W.W.Grainger announced the election of David Grainger as chairman, a new post at the company.
+Edward F Schmidt, formerly executive vice present, was named president and chief executive officer.")]

 In 1967, Grainger became a publicly traded company.
 Grainger is a profitable corporation and has increased dividends to its shareholders for forty five consecutive years.
 The company has grown consistently since becoming public and reported US$11.5 billion in annual sales, as of the end of 2019.

 Digital operations

 In 1995 the grainger.com website was launched with an electronic catalog, later evolving to an eCommerce platform.
 In 2016, Grainger was named the 11th largest eCommerce retailer in North America by Internet Retailer.
 In 2019, more than 70 percent of Grainger orders in the U.S. originated via a digital channel (including Grainger.com, inventory management systems, and eProcurement) and more than 85 percent of orders were shipped directly to the customer or made immediately available through onsite services.